Increased cooperation within Stena for sustainable development

-Stena Teknik is a technical resource for Stena’s marine-related business areas, committed to increasing their competitiveness and developing techniques to operate the Group’s vessels on a safe, environmentally friendly and effective basis.
-Stena Teknik plays an important role in achieving the vision of climate-neutral transport.
-The area is working intensively to optimise the design of existing vessels and new constructions in order to minimise fuel consumption and increase load capacity.
-There is great potential to optimise vessel construction by reducing the amount of steel used and thereby the total weight.
+Stena Teknik is a technical resource for Stena’s maritime-related business units, committed to increasing their competitiveness and developing techniques to operate the Group’s vessels on a secure, sustainable and effective basis.
+Stena Teknik plays a central role in the Stena Group’s work to contribute to the shipping sector’s vision of climate-neutral transport, with net zero emissions by 2050.
+Intensive work is under way in this area to optimise the design of both existing and newly built vessels, in order to increase load capacity, minimise fuel consumption and enable fossil-free operation.